flex-development/grease/CONTRIBUTING.md

 ## Labels

-The `hooks` repository uses a well-defined list of labels to organize tickets and pull requests.
+This project uses a well-defined list of labels to organize tickets and pull requests.
 Most labels are grouped into different categories (identified by the prefix, eg: `status:`).

 A list of labels can be found in [`.github/labels.yml`](.github/labels.yml).